 No, I won’t name Mexican Gothic again, but let’s just say it was in the running.
 Elizabeth Acevedo’s Clap When You Land is one of the most beautiful books I’ve ever seen.
 The naked hardback is incredible.

 15. What Books Do You Need To Read By The End of The Year?

-What’s your favorite book so far in 2018?
-Tell me your new favorite author.
-What book are you hoping to get to before the year is out?
-Leave me a link in the comments to your own Mid-Year Book Freak Out Tag post.
+What’s your favorite book of 2020?
+What book are you most looking forward to reading before the end of the year?
+Leave me a link in the comments to your own Mid-Year Book Freak Out Tag post, so I can visit.